Radding Building

-The Radding Building is a large historic commercial building at 143-147 State Street in downtown Springfield, Massachusetts.
-One of the tallest and most prominent buildings on State Street, it was built in 1915 by Edward Radding to a Classical Revival design by local architect Charles R. Greco.
+The Radding Building (formerly known as Epiphany Tower) is a large historic commercial building at 143-147 State Street in downtown Springfield, Massachusetts, it is currently used as a hotel for Holiday Inn Express.
+It is one of the tallest and most prominent buildings on State Street, it was built in 1915 by Edward Radding to a Classical Revival design by local architect Charles R. Greco.
 The building has been known for many years as the headquarters of the Mutual Fire Assurance Company.
 It was listed on the National Register of Historic Places in 1983.